typelevel/Laika/docs/07-reference/02-substitution-variables.md

 In addition to the library's pre-defined values users can define their own values in any scope.

-The only reserved namespaces for variable keys are `cursor` (e.g. `cursor.currentDocument.title`) and `laika` (e.g. `laika.pdf.coverImage`).
+The only reserved namespaces for variable keys are `cursor` (e.g. `cursor.currentDocument.title`), `laika` (e.g. `laika.pdf.coverImage`) and `helium` for the default theme.
-You can freely choose any key outside of these two namespaces.
+You can freely choose any key outside of these three namespaces.

 ### Programmatic Definition